Live in Las Vegas: A New Day...: Commercial performance

-Nearly 500,000 copies of the DVD were sold worldwide in its first week of release.
-Live in Las Vegas - A New Day... was certified 3× Diamond in Canada, Diamond in France, 4× Platinum in Australia, Platinum in the United Kingdom, Brazil, Portugal, Argentina and New Zealand, and Gold in the Netherlands and Belgium.
-In Japan, it has sold 30,000 copies during the first three months of its release.
+Nearly 500,000 copies were sold worldwide during the first week.
+The release was certified triple diamond in Canada, diamond in France, four times platinum in Australia, platinum in the United Kingdom, Brazil, Portugal, Argentina, and New Zealand, and gold in the Netherlands and Belgium.
+In Japan, it sold 30,000 copies within its first three months.

-In the United States, the Recording Industry Association of America (RIAA) certified this double-DVD 7× Platinum.
-However, it has sold 463,186 copies in the US as of 2 September 2012 and is eligible for 9× Platinum certification.
-According to Billboard, the DVD was the third best-selling music DVD of 2008 in the US and the best-selling by a female artist.
-It was also the tenth best-selling DVD in the US in 2009.
+In the United States, the RIAA certified the double‑DVD seven times platinum.
+As of 2 September 2012, it had sold 463,186 copies and was eligible for nine times platinum certification.
+According to Billboard, it was the third best‑selling music DVD of 2008 in the United States and the top‑selling release by a female artist.
+It was also the 10th best‑selling music DVD in the country in 2009.

 Accolades

-In 2009, the DVD received a Juno Award nomination in category Music DVD of the Year.
+In 2009, the DVD was nominated for the Juno Award for Music DVD of the Year.